ryanbrookepayne/html-input-calculator/README.md

 ### Selector

 Override the default id (`#inline-calculator`) selector.
-The method uses [`Document.querySelector()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) so you can pass any type of selector you want.
+The event listener uses [`Document.querySelector()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) so you can pass any type of selector you want.

 ```html
 <input type="text" class="my-custom-class">